Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Star_and_Snowflake_Modeling.md

 Let's see how you can use normalization to extend your star schema to a snowflake schema ❄️.

-Starting with your star schema, you can extract some of the details of the dimensions tables into their own separate dimensions tables, creating a hierarchy of tables.
+Starting with your star schema, you can extract some details of the dimensions tables into their own separate dimensions tables, creating a hierarchy of tables.

 A separate city table can be used to record which city the store is in, while a foreign key *city_id* would be included in the Store table to maintain the link.
 You might also have tables and keys for the city's state or province, and a pre-defined sales region for the store, and for which country the store resides in.

-We'll left out the associated keys for simplicit, so we can continue to normalize other dimensions, like the product's brand, and a product category that it belongs to.
+We left out the associated keys for simplicity, so we can continue to normalize other dimensions, like the product's brand, and a product category that it belongs to.
 The day of week, and the month corresponding to the date, plus the quarter, and so on.

 This normalized version of the star schema is called a snowflake schema, due to its multiple layers of branching which resembles a snowflake pattern.